Tooth extraction is a dental procedure in which one or more teeth are removed from the mouth.

 However, after extraction, a blood clot will form in the socket, and the bone will fill in.
 This process can take months.

-During the tooth extraction healing, it’s important that you take your painkillers.
-If you had a surgical extraction, you can take antibiotics to reduce the risk of infection.
+During the tooth extraction healing, it’s important that you take your painkillers as prescribed by your dentist.
+Ask them if you need to take antibiotics as well.

 For the swelling, your doctor may recommend using an ice bag.

 Aftercare Of Tooth Extraction

 It’s important that you brush and floss your teeth as a part of tooth extraction aftercare the day after the surgery.

 However, you need to avoid brushing the healing socket for at least 3 days.